slimphp/Slim-Website/docs/objects/router.md

 Each routing method described above accepts a callback routine as its final argument.
 This argument can be any PHP callable, and by default it accepts three arguments.

 **Request**
-: The first argument is a `Psr\Http\Message\RequestInterface` object that represents the current HTTP request.
+: The first argument is a `Psr\Http\Message\ServerRequestInterface` object that represents the current HTTP request.

 **Response**
 : The second argument is a `Psr\Http\Message\ResponseInterface` object that represents the current HTTP response.